 I’m going to fail, but I must pick myself back up and either try again or move on.

 I can’t be everything to everyone.
-(This one was a game changer for me.)
+(Learning this was a game changer for me.)

 Whether it’s in your schedule, with your friends and family or throughout your day, learn to give yourself grace.

 Which area stands out to you the most and resonates with your heart?
 Do you need to start setting yourself up for success, giving yourself grace, or giving yourself margin?
 As you start working on yourself the stress, overwhelm and exhaustion will slowly start to fall away.

 Still feeling stuck?
 Reduce overwhelm, exhaustion and stress with Say Goodbye to Survival Mode!